senthilcaesar/ai-doctor/README.md

 For detailed information about the SERP API integration, see [SERP_API_INTEGRATION.md](SERP_API_INTEGRATION.md).

+### Bayesian Reasoning

+The application uses a custom Bayesian probability engine for medical diagnosis:

+- **Probabilistic Reasoning**: Represents uncertainty using probability distributions rather than single values
+- **Prior Knowledge**: Incorporates medical knowledge in the form of prior probabilities and conditional probabilities
+- **Belief Updating**: Updates beliefs using Bayes' rule when new symptoms are observed
+- **Information-Theoretic Question Selection**: Selects questions to ask based on information gain
+- **Differential Diagnosis**: Maintains multiple hypotheses rather than prematurely focusing on a single diagnosis
+- **Internal Reasoning**: Keeps the Bayesian diagnostic assessment internal to the agent, not displaying technical probability information to patients

+The Bayesian engine works behind the scenes to guide the doctor agent's reasoning and question selection, providing more accurate and relevant responses without overwhelming patients with technical details.

+For detailed information about the Bayesian enhancement, see [BAYESIAN_ENHANCEMENT.md](BAYESIAN_ENHANCEMENT.md).

 ### Feedback System

 The application includes a comprehensive feedback collection and analysis system: